cyvasse-online/blog/_posts/2015-09-03-survey-results-development-status.md

-I have started pretty much from scratch with the new implementation, and by the time of writing, there's not much done yet, but this means that the next update, although not being a big one, will be a big one.
+I have started pretty much from scratch with the new implementation, and by the time of writing, there's not much done yet, but this means that the next update, although not adding a bot, will be a big one.
 Here's a rough outline of what will change:

 * The game will look better ([probable new board look][NewBoard] – colors might change)
 * It will download much faster
 * CPU load and memory usage will drop significantly, both are ridiculously high currently

-At this point I should probably mention that all the code that makes up the games functionality still was only done by me alone.
+At this point I should probably mention that all the code that makes up the games functionality still was only written by me alone.
 It would be really nice if this changed, so if you're a programmer, have some free time and are interested in Cyvasse, please check out my corresponding [post on reddit][].

 [NewBoard]: /img/board.svg
 [post on reddit]: https://www.reddit.com/r/CyvasseOnline/comments/3jaqd0/help_wanted/

-To quickly get back to the potential new features: Apart from the bot that will obviously be the top priority after the client rewrite, I'm pretty certain I will implement both the interactive tutorial and the notifications.
+To quickly get back to the potential new features: Apart from the bot that will be the top priority after the client rewrite, I'm pretty certain I will implement both the interactive tutorial and the notifications.
 I am pretty sure the latter simply got "Eww.
 Don't do that" twice because it wasn't "**Optional** notifications".
 I won't make your browser play sound whenever something happens in the game without leaving you an option to disable it (if it will be enabled by default at all).
-Correct me through the comments on reddit if that's not the case.
 Next diagram!

 [![Did you experience any of these problems?](/img/survey-3.png)][img3]